advance100/doc_webpack/Plugins.md

 #### `after-optimize-chunk-assets(chunks: Chunk[])`

 The chunk assets have been optimized.
-Here's an example plugin that tells you exactly what went into each chunk.
+Here's an example plugin from @boopathi that outputs exactly what went into each chunk.

 ```javascript
 var PrintChunksPlugin = function() {};